 (d) He had neither strength and intelligence.

-34. Choose the correct tense form and full in the blank.
+34. Choose the correct tense form and fill in the blank.

 The train ……………. before we reached the station.